isabella232/media-analytics.en-1/help/metrics-and-metadata/chapter-parameters.md

     * *Data Feed* - Column name for variable found in Clickstream or Live Stream data feeds
     * *Audience Manager* - Trait name found in Adobe Audience Manager

+>[!IMPORTANT]
+>
+>Do not change the classification names for any variables listed below that are described under Reporting/Reserved Variable as "classification".
+>The media classifications are defined when a report suite is enabled for media tracking.
+From time to time, Adobe adds new properties, and, when this occurs, customers must re-enable their report suites to get access to the new media properties.
+During the update process Adobe determines whether the classifications are enabled by checking the names of the variables.
+If any of them is missing, Adobe adds the missing ones again.

 ## Chapter Metadata {#section_534D3A6BFEB24D1884F80AD6A50BF13C}

 ### Chapter Name